FindoraNetwork/findora-wiki/docs/general/run-a-testnet-validator-node.md

 sidebar_position: 2
 ---

-# Run a Validator Node in Findora Testnet (Anvil)
+# Setup a Validator Node on Findora Testnet (Anvil)

-What this document covers:
-- How to add your own node to the Findora Network (Anvil Testnet)
+Topics Covered:
+- Automated Setup
+- Manual Setup
+  - Download Validator Binaries
+  - Configure Local Node (for Testnet)
-- How to become a validator candidate by staking FRA
+  - Enable node to participate as a Validator Candidate (by staking FRA)

-## Preparatory work

-> **Tips**:
+- Request (Testnet) FRA Tokens
+- Stake/Unstake FRA and Claiming Rewards (as a Validator)

+## Automated Setup Script
 >
-> If you want to skip this stage and experience the staking operations directly, you can execute this automated script: [**node_init.sh**](./node_init.sh).
+> Run the script below to automatically download binaries and configure the Testnet validator node: [**node_init.sh**](./node_init.sh).
 >
 > example: `bash -x node_init.sh`

-### Obtain the necessary binaries

-You can get them by downloading or compiling by yourself, we will use the downloading method in this document.

-The required binaries are:
+## Manual Setup
+If you don't wish to run the automated setup script above, you can manually download binary files and configure your Testnet validator following the instructions below:

+### Download Validator Binaries

+Download the following files:

 - `tendermint`: a findora version of tendermint-core node
     - [Linux version](https://github.com/FindoraNetwork/testnet-downloads/releases/download/linux/tendermint)